MrQueecy/MrQueecy/README.md

 ## Queecy
 Hi, I am Queecy.
 I am 16 years old.
 I'm interested in programming, game hacking, and cybersecurity.
 Currently, I'm working on various projects related to game development and exploring advanced topics in security.
+If we ever meet and you think my projects are worth it, just tell me what's up with Julka and buy me a beer

 CS2 / Fivem software developer